-This open-file report provides a regional overview with the general public in mind, although it contains detailed background that may be beneficial to more technical users.
-It is a compilation o the most recent geologic mapping and interpretations focusing on groundwater occurrences in the various geologic formations found in the area.
+This report provides a regional overview with the general public in mind: it also contains detailed background that will benefit more technical users.
+It is a compilation of the most recent geologic mapping and interpretations focusing on groundwater occurrences in the various geologic formations found in the area.
 It was funded by the CGS through its Severance Tax and Colorado General Operational Funds.
 Digital PDF/GIS/ZIP download.
 OF-17-01D

 Zip file contents

 Includes report with text, tables, figures, and appendices

 GIS map-package (.mpk) files may be viewed using ESRI’s ArcGIS software.
 The map-package was generated in ArcGIS 10.4.

 Disclaimer: These data are intended for use at 1:50,000 scale and are checked for accuracy accordingly.
 The CGS does not assume responsibility for the use of these data.